 Of course, not everyone is on a backpacker timescale so for weekend city breaks or to indeed cross oceans you will need to fly.
 Our absolute go-to is Skyscanner.
 Not only for the cost but for the “search anywhere” feature and “entire month” option allowing you to get the absolute best price flights within your budget.
 Why not book your next flight now!

 We unashamedly use Uber all over the world as it is *nearly* always cheaper when you are travelling as a couple.
 Airport transfers can be extremely expensive, sometimes as much as the flight itself.
 So why pay £40 each for a bus or train to take you into the city, when an Uber would cost £40 for BOTH of you and take you door to door not to just the nearest stop?
 Uber takes the hassle out of coping with huge backpacks on public transport, you can track the car and know the fee before you accept it.
-Just don’t use it in countries where it’s illegal, like we did during our Bucharest city break. . .oops.
+Just don’t use it in countries where it’s illegal, like we did during our Bucharest city break. . . oops.

 Intrigued to try?
 Use this sign up referral for £3.00 off your first fare!

 Want to travel the world but have no money?
 Sounds familiar.
 Take a peek at our ten tips for first time backpackers for tips on how to save money for your next trip.

 If like us, you’ve scraped together the adventure fund and you’re so excited to be on your way but have a hopeless treat yo’self mentality.
 It can be so difficult to budget long term travel and not feel like you’re on one big holiday.
-We created a budget tracker here for you to download, use or like us – occasionally cry at.
+We created a budget tracker for you to download which can use or like us – occasionally cry at.